Privacy & compliance

 - Primary storage — Cloudflare's global network (Analytics Engine + D1 + KV).
 Logical region assignment follows Cloudflare's data-at-rest residency program.

-- EU-only residency — available on Custom tier with a signed DPA specifying
+- EU-only residency — available only under a dedicated Enterprise deployment with a signed DPA and region-scoped Cloudflare configuration.

 DPA + sub-processor list

-A Data Processing Agreement is available on request for Builder+ tiers; Scale+ customers get a DPA appended to the MSA on provisioning.
+A Data Processing Agreement is available on request for Growth+ tiers through legal@clickstream.com; Scale+ customers can have a DPA appended to the MSA during provisioning.
 Current sub-processors:

 - Cloudflare — ingestion, storage, compute, DNS.